 - No introductory APR: While these premium cards offer great rewards and perks, your purchases will not get the benefit of a 0 percent APR period.
 The Chase Sapphire Preferred has a variable APR of 15.99 percent to 22.99 percent, while the Chase Sapphire Reserve has a slightly higher variable APR of 16.99 percent to 23.99 percent.

 - No welcome bonus: As a downgrade is not a new application, you’ll miss out on the great welcome bonuses offered.
-The Sapphire Preferred offers the chance to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-The Sapphire Reserve offers 50,000 bonus points for the same conditions.
+The Sapphire Preferred offers the chance to earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening (Plus earn up to $50 in statement credits towards grocery store purchases within your first year of account opening).
+The Sapphire Reserve offers 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 How to upgrade your card